tianon/wishlist/zulip.md

 - if my default channel view is set to "topics list" and I click into a topic and then press <kbd>Esc</kbd>, it should take me "back" to the topics list

+- some way to subscribe a group to a channel in a way that subscribes future members of that group automatically too

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)